joakimk/toniq/README.md

 ### Later

+* [ ] See if the pubsub can be made cleaner.
+Also support database numbers.
 * [ ] A failed job can be automatically retried a configurable number of times with exponential backoff.